onatbas/haxe-resource-load/README.md

 Usage Tips
 =========

 I suggest having a json file with a fixed path, formatted like this : https://gist.github.com/onatbas/10468471 , and first load that file, and define loaders according to that json file.
 Since you can change the content of this json file, you can change, remove, add asset entries into it, or at least this is how i used it.

 A Little Explanation
 =========

-* Like i said, the code is old, i don't if it is still working right now.
+* the code is old, i don't if it is still working right now.
 But i will be looking at issues and pull requests.
 * While downloading content, loader doesn't inform you about what it is doing. a SaveLoader will download an asset if it cant find it, but will not dispatch an event to inform, you have to check for that, or you can extend this library to dispatch these events, it should be easy to add something like that to ExternalAssetLoaderEvent. i just didn't have time for it and didnt need to use download feature so stopped working on it.
 * The library doesnt check for permanent assets.
 If you want an asset to be permanent, you should not call unloadList() with a list with that id :) you have to check for that as well.
 * I might be lazy sometimes, so if you think there's a fix you can handle, please fork! i'll be glad to see all these forks :)